yunustek/DecentCar/README.md

 A car listing application that allows users to view a list of cars and their details, compare cars and make phone calls to car owners.

 ## Features
-* A car list is displayed on the main screen
+* You will be greeted with a list of cars on the main screen where you can see the cars
-* Scroll view to view all car images with page numbering
+* You can swipe the pictures of the cars to the right and left to see all the pictures of the cars
-* Long press on a car owner's phone number in the table view to make a call through a menu
+* A menu opened with longPress has been added to call the owners of the cars with a phone
-* Compare button in the table view trailing swipe action to compare cars
+* You can compare cars, so you can find the best one for you.
+You can add cars to the comparison list by swiping them to the left
-* Comparison screen to compare car features side by side by swiping to the right on a car
+* On the comparison screen, you can see all the features of as many cars as you want side by side and compare them.

 ## Technical details
-* Built using the MVVM architecture
+* It was created with the Mvvm architecture
-* Tests are written and can be run using cmd + U
+* Unit tests were written.
+You can test all the tests with cmd + U
-* View controllers are written without storyboards, and a xib file is created for the table view cell with programmatic layout
+* ViewControllers were written programmatically without a storyboard.
-* SnapKit is used for programmatic layout adjustments
+* It was created using the SnapKit pod for programmatic layout drawings
-* CocoaPods is the chosen dependency manager
+* CocoaPods was chosen as the dependency manager.
-* The fields for make, model, modelline, color, fuel, seller type and seller city were made into enums
+* The fields of make, model, model year, color, fuel, seller type and seller city were converted to enums.
-* The images are cached based on their URLs and will not be downloaded again unless the URL changes.
-The application will refresh the URLs every time it is opened to update any changing URLs.
+* URL cache was made for images.

 ## Created with
-* Xcode 14
+* Xcode 14.2
 * CocoaPods 1.11.3

 ## Figma project: